Curriculum, four-year timeline, and information regarding internship, comprehensive exams, dissertation, and grades

 SOC 600+ Electives (9 credit hours total.
 Students may wish to take an independent study during the summer, which would count toward the electives requirement.

-NOTE: Students may be allowed to take and count toward degree requirements (a) up to six hours of course work outside the department, and/or (b) up to three hours of course work at the 500-level, but neither may be done without the prior approval of the Graduate Coordinator.
+NOTE: Students may be allowed to take and count toward degree requirements (a) up to six hours of course work outside the department, and/or (b) up to three hours of course work at the 500-level, but neither may be done without the prior approval of the Director of Graduate Studies

 Upon successful completion of comprehensive exams (and completion of SOC 707 Internship Prep, during which the student is expected to defend his/her internship proposal), students will conduct their internship, enrolling in SOC 708 Internship.
 The internship will require students to secure a one-semester placement at a governmental, non-governmental, non-profit, charitable, or private organization, agreed upon by the student and his/her major advisor.
 Under supervision of the chair of the internship committee, the student will conduct research for the organization in areas such as policy analysis, population need, or social problems on an issue agreed upon, in writing, by an authorized representative of the organization, the internship committee chair, and the student.
 The specific duties and responsibilities, a plan of research, and an outline of what the research report will encompass shall be written into the contract.
 The internship may consist of secondary analysis of data or the collection and analysis of original data.